EBS 2026 수능특강 영어독해연습 6강

 7 사람을 다루는 업무의 핵심에 있는 갈등

-Conflict is at the very heart of people-work, especially for professionals such as social workers, police and probation officers, who are often required to balance individual rights and ____ against risks and harm to others.
+Conflict is at the very heart of people-work, especially for professionals such as social workers, police and ____ officers, who are often required to balance individual rights and freedoms against risks and harm to others.

 The very act of undertaking a risk assessment on an individual or family carries with it the likelihood of decisions being taken with ____ some of the people involved may violently disagree.